Writers on the Farm

 Writing Portion of the workshop will be led by Kate Lebo and Sam Ligon

 Kate Lebo’s first collection of nonfiction, The Book of Difficult Fruit, won the 2022 Washington State Book Award for Creative Nonfiction.
 It was also named a best book of the year by NPRThe AtlanticNew York magazine, Electric Literature, and The Globe and Mail.
 She’s the author of the cookbook Pie School and the poetry chapbook Seven Prayers to Cathy McMorris Rodgers, and coeditor with Samuel Ligon of Pie & Whiskey: Writers Under the Influence of Butter & Booze.
 Her essays and poems have appeared or will appear soon in Best American EssaysOrion, Harper’s Magazine, Saveur, Cake Zine, The Inlander, and elsewhere.
-She teaches nonfiction for the University of Idaho’s MFA program and lives with her family in Spokane, Washington, where she is an apprentice cheesemaker to Lora Lea Misterly of Quillisascut Farm.
+She lives with her family in Spokane, Washington, where she is an apprentice cheesemaker to Lora Lea Misterly of Quillisascut Farm.

 Samuel Ligon’s most recent novel—Miller Cane: A True & Exact History—was serialized for a year in Spokane’s weekly newspaper, The Inlander, as well as on Spokane Public Radio.
 The author of four previous books of fiction, including Wonderland and Safe in Heaven Dead, Ligon is also co-editor, with Kate Lebo, of Pie & Whiskey: Writers Under the Influence of Butter & Booze.
 He teaches creative writing at Eastern Washington University in Spokane and serves as EWU’s Faculty Legislative Liaison in Olympia.